This post may contain affiliate links which won’t change your price but will share some commission.

 You can use a regular steamer basket like you’d use in a pot on the stove.

 When I’m in a hurry, I serve this pressure cooker broccoli sprinkled with salt and pepper.
 If I have a little extra time, I return the steamed broccoli to the empty Instant Pot and set it to Saute.
 I top it with a little sesame oil and tamari sauce, and saute it for a minute.
+You could top it with parmesan cheese as well if you’re not avoiding dairy, or try a bit of nutritional yeast on top.

 Here are some other topping ideas for steamed broccoli.